 I've tested this cake 5 times.
 Yes, 5 times.
 It was my Everest!

-And in those times I've switched leavening methods and agents, different type of wholesome flours and healthy sweeteners.
+And in those times I've switched leavening methods and agents, different types of wholesome flours, and healthy sweeteners.

 And you know what?
-It is true that the simplest is the best-est!
+It is true that the simplest is the best!

-Gluten free - So many of you have asked what to replace spelt flour with, whenever I use it in my healthy recipes (it's my favourite) so for this recipe I tried not to use it.
-I'm using almond flour instead and not only the cake is soft but the almond flour lends this beautiful nutty flavour into it.
+Gluten-free - So many of you have asked what to replace spelt flour with, whenever I use it in my healthy recipes (it's my favorite) so for this recipe I tried not to use it.
+I'm using almond flour instead and not only the cake is soft but the almond flour lends this beautiful nutty flavor into it.
 Yum!

 What Peach To Use?

-Did I tell you I tested this cake for 5 times?
+Did I tell you I tested this cake 5 times?

 And in all those times, I've used both canned and fresh peaches.
 And you know what?
 They both worked perfectly great!

 So you use whatever that's convenient for you.

 Canned peaches - Pat them dry with kitchen paper before slicing and arranging them in the pan.
 We want them to be as dry as they can be so that the cake batter cooks properly (not soggy).